edderiofer/riichi_advanced/documentation/wrightpatterson.md

   - Players may look at all the tiles they are blind-passing, but only after they have passed them. <<TODO: implement this somehow.>>
   - In Riichi Advanced, East always passes first.
 (The official rulebook does not specify what is to happen when multiple people wish to blind-pass.)
   - Players may only draw tiles passed to them after they have passed three tiles themselves.
-  - If everyone wishes to blind-pass three tiles, no pass occurs.
+  - If everyone wishes to blind-pass a nonzero number of tiles, no pass occurs.

 (NOTE: Unlike American Mah-Jongg: There are only three rounds of passes instead of seven.
 Players may see what tiles they have chosen to blind-pass.
-East may not declare Mah Jongg before the Charleston starts.)
+East may not declare Mah Jongg before the Charleston starts.
+If everyone wants to blind-pass, the entire pass is forfeited rather than players using the IOU protocol.)

 ## Gameplay

 To win, you must achieve one of the ninety-one hands listed in the official rulebook.
 About half of these hands do not fit the "four sets and a pair" paradigm.

-Chow may not be declared, except when going for a "Jewel Hand". <<TODO: check this>>
+Chow and Mixed Chow may be declared, but this prohibits the player from winning with any hand other than a "Jewel Hand". <<TODO: check this>>

 Open Kongs are placed with three tiles face-down and one face-up.
 Concealed Kongs are initially placed with four tiles face-down; if that player has a Pung of a suited tile, two of the tiles of that Concealed Kong are turned face-up.
 Added Kongs are placed with all four tiles face-up.

-Declaring a concealed Kong opens your hand. <<TODO: check this>>
+Unlike other variants, declaring a concealed Kong opens your hand.

 Robbing a Kong is allowed.
 However, the robbed player completes their Added Kong and must then discard a tile (which cannot be used by anyone).

 Competing calls on the same discarded tile are resolved by priority; Mah Jongg takes priority over Kong/Pung/Chow; ties are resolved by the player next in turn order.

 Upon drawing from the dead wall (also called the "Flower Wall"), the last tile of the live wall does not move into the dead wall.
 If the dead wall is ever empty, players continue drawing replacement tiles from the dead end of the live wall instead.
-If a player would try to draw from an empty live wall, the game ends. <<TODO: check this>> <<TODO: what happens if the last tile is a flower and the dead wall is empty?>>
+The game ends on the discard after the last tile from the live wall is drawn, whether a player declares Mah Jongg off it or not. <<TODO: what happens if the last tile is a flower and the dead wall is empty?>>

 ## Game End

 If the round ends with nobody declaring Mah Jongg, each player puts 50 points into the Wall Pot.
 The Wall Pot carries over between rounds, and is collected by the next player who declares Mah Jongg.

-If a player declares Mah Jongg, they are paid the value of their hand by each player. <<TODO: check this>> Afterwards, the other three players each score their hand (see below), and each player pays each higher-scoring player the difference between their two hands' scores, up to the limit of 500 points.
+If a player declares Mah Jongg, they are paid the value of their hand by each player.
+Afterwards, the other three players each score their hand (see below), and each player pays each higher-scoring player the difference between their two hands' scores, up to the limit of 500 points.
 East always pays and receives double at the end of each round, and their limit is also doubled (to 1000 points).

 If East wins immediately after the Charleston, or any player wins off East's first discard, they are paid Triple Limit.